bertrandvidal/parse_this/README.rst

 -  Handle vargs and kwargs
 -  Make a class decorator for a argparser with multiple subcommand for each of its decorated method
--  Docstring parsing, if line below the arguments docstring match the pattern they will be added to the last argument help.

 .. |PyPI latest version badge| image:: https://badge.fury.io/py/parse_this.svg
    :target: https://pypi.python.org/pypi/parse_this